antonrh/anydi/docs/concepts.md

 container.run(process_order)
 ```

-### Benefits:
+### Why use dependency injection:
-- **Testability**: Easy to substitute mocks in tests
+- **Testability**: Easy to substitute mocks and test doubles
-- **Flexibility**: Change implementations without changing code
+- **Flexibility**: Can swap implementations without modifying code
-- **Maintainability**: Clear dependencies make code easier to understand
+- **Maintainability**: Explicit dependencies make code easier to understand
-- **Decoupling**: Services don't need to know how to create their dependencies
+- **Decoupling**: Services don't need to know dependency instantiation logic

 ## Interface

-An interface is the type annotation used to identify a dependency.
-It's typically a class, but can be any type.
+An interface is a type annotation that identifies a dependency.
+Usually it is a class, but it can be any type.

 ```python
 from typing import Protocol